cado-security/product-help/docs/cado-response/integrations/tines.md

 Actions are the basic actions that can be chained together in _Stories_, which are playbooks that can be run to perform a specific task or workflow.

 :::info
 All the list actions are available in the Tines Public Templates repository.
-Just search for **Cado Security**.
-It's easy to do, just search, choose and drag and drop.
+Just search for **Cado Security**, choose the action and drag and drop.
 :::

 ### Contents